University grants scholarship by winning

 Students as customers with a say?

 As far as new ideas are concerned, universities tend to belong to the heavier calibres.
 Students are also to be regarded as customers, but only very gradually.
 The idea to involve customers in the choice of location is all the more sympathetic - and not unbelievable from a marketing point of view either.
 Because often students choose their university as it is most practical for them according to location.

 This is usually a little different at a distance learning college, but here too many people choose the location of the presence centers.
 The more so because many students are working and are usually tied to a specific location.
 This has also been understood by the International University of Applied Sciences Bad Honnef / Bonn (IUBH) and is now turning the tables:

 Distance students are allowed to submit favorite locations

-She calls on her distance students and all distance learning students to suggest cities for new study centers in Germany, Austria and Switzerland.
-The IUBH has so far a network of 22 study centers in the German-speaking area, the 2013 is to be expanded
+She calls on her distance students and all those interested in distance learning to suggest cities for study centers in Germany, Austria and Switzerland.
+So far, the IUBH has a network of 22 study centers in German-speaking countries, which is to be expanded in 2013

 However, suitable study sites should meet a few criteria: a site should not be too close to the existing centers and should have at least 150.000 inhabitants and / or be a center for the surrounding region.

 Vorschläge nimmt die IUBH, ganz modern scheinend, auf Facebook oder – für die Facebook-Gegner – in ihrem Forum entgegen und wird diese bei der Planung berücksichtigen.
 Klingt ja alles sehr Social-Media-Like.

 It is a shame, however, that the students and future customers may submit ideas, but they may not then have a say in the implementation.
 So much customer democracy was probably too "dangerous" for those responsible.

 More knowledge - PDF download, eCourse on demand or personal advice